thanos-io/thanos/docs/proposals-accepted/202304-query-path-tenancy.md

 * Have a design style that is concise and covers all the essential information.
 -->

-* Allow the query path components to be configurable to identify tenants, opening the way to the implementation per-tenant features on the query path.
+* Allow the query path components to be configurable to identify tenants, opening the way to the implementation of per-tenant features on the query path.
 These features include, but aren't limited to, the following:
   * Per-tenant observability.
   * Per-tenant settings.
 For example, having different limits per tenant, which is a common request.
   * Enforce presence of one or more tenant labels in queries.